 Turn on Incognito mode in Chrome, Search, Youtube and Maps

 Incognito mode is already available in Chrome, Search on iOS and YouTube, and we’re bringing it to Maps.
 When you turn Incognito mode on in Maps and YouTube, your activity - like the places you search for or the videos you watch - won’t be saved to your Google Account.
 And once you turn it off, that activity won’t impact your recommendations or show up in your apps.
-As always, when you turn off Incognito mode in Chrome and Search your browsing data won’t be saved on your apps and devices.
-Tap from your profile picture to easily turn it on or off in Search, YouTube or Maps.
+As always, Incognito mode in Chrome gives you the choice to browse the internet without your activity being saved to your browser or device.
+Tap from your profile picture to easily turn it on or off in Search or YouTube.

 Control your data, right from your apps

 We’ve made it easier for you to make decisions about your data directly within the Google services you use every day.
 For example, without ever leaving Search, you can review and delete your recent search activity, get quick access to relevant privacy controls from your Google Account, and learn more about how Search works with your data.
 You can access these controls in Search, Maps, and the Assistant.